relvaner/actor4j-core/Readme.md

 I am working on a new version, `2.x` for `Actor4j`.
 In the future, the new version and other libraries will be available as a Maven dependency.
 The entire documentation is more related to the new version `2.1.x`.

-Currently, you can add the following Maven dependency to your `pom.xml` file:
+Currently, you can add the following Maven dependency to your `pom.xml` file (not recomended):

 ```xml
 <dependency>